Role of Bangladesh Bank to ensure sustainable financial development of Bangladesh

 - Work on monetary and exchange rate, strategies and policies (2.a)

-- To meet the purpose of a and b; before finalize the budget to determine and analyzed credit requirements, monetary expansion, price inflation, net foreign assistance etc. (2.c)
+- To meet the purpose of a and b; before finalizing the budget to determine and analyzed credit requirements, monetary expansion, price inflation, net foreign assistance etc. (2.c)

-- Meet quarterly basis, observe and decide reserve limit and latest development in economy.
+- Meet quarterly basis, observe and decide reserve limit and latest development in the economy.
 (2.d)

 - Ensure Macro-economic framework (3)